hemanthmeda1807/Ethical-Hacking-Exercises/Exercise-4-Deploying-and-Monitoring-a-Honeypot-with-Cowrie-on-Kali-Linux.md

 Splunk Documentation
 Splunk Tutorials

-This project will help you understand how to deploy and monitor a honeypot using Cowrie on Kali Linux, forward the logs to Splunk, and analyze the data to gain insights into malicious activities.
+This exercise will help you understand how to deploy and monitor a honeypot using Cowrie on Kali Linux, forward the logs to Splunk, and analyze the data to gain insights into malicious activities.